2010 United States House of Representatives elections in Connecticut: Polling

 October polling had shown this race to have essentially been a toss-up.

+Predictions

 Results

 Note: Himes also appeared on the line of the Connecticut Working Families Party and received 4,605 votes on it.
 His Working Families and Democratic votes have been aggregated together on this table.

 District 5

 Incumbent Democratic Congressman Chris Murphy was challenged by Republican State Senator Sam Caligiuri.